kaesluder/kaesluder.github.io/content/posts/tool_bag_march_2024.md

 [OpenSUSE Tumbleweed](https://get.opensuse.org/tumbleweed/) strikes a fair balance between stability and software availability not dependent on Snaps.
 Package updates are evaluating through an automated quality-testing platform.
 And honestly, it's the first time in a long time when everything just works.

 Desktop choices are largely a personal decision.
 Somehow I always end up in KDE eventually.
+In the past, working with audio and locking on sleep have been significant blockers.

 ### Helix (text editor)